-The present study aimed to determine single nucleotide polymorphisms (SNPs) in the Murrah buffalo, black gold of India, using the reduced representation sequencing technique.
-DNA was extracted and sequenced using the ddRAD technique from blood samples taken from 96 unrelated Murrah buffalo.
-After processing of sequenced genomic data using various bioinformatics tools, a total of 8,55,563 SNPs were identified in Murrah buffalo genome with reference to the Bubalus bubalis genome.
-Annotation revealed that over half of the total variations were in the intronic region (67.49%), followed by the intergenic region (20.15%).
-The SNPs identified in the present study may serve as molecular markers for economically important traits and may be used in future breed improvement and conservation initiatives.
+This study aimed to identify single nucleotide polymorphisms (SNPs) in the Murrah buffalo, often referred to as the "black gold of India," using the reduced representation sequencing technique.DNA was extracted and sequenced using the ddRAD technique from blood samples taken from 96 unrelated Murrah buffalo.
+After processing the sequenced genomic data with various bioinformatics tools, a total of 855,563 SNPs were identified in the Murrah buffalo genome, using the Bubalus bubalis genome as a reference.
+Annotation revealed that the majority of these variations were located in intronic regions (67.49%), followed by intergenic regions (20.15%).
+The SNPs identified in this study have the potential to serve as molecular markers for economically significant traits and could be valuable for future breed improvement and conservation efforts.